matthewdeanmartin/matthewdeanmartin/README.md

 ## Identity Backlinks

 Bidirectional backlinks on profile pages are evidence that I control both pages.
-This is not generally true for all backlinks!
+This is not generally true for all backlinks.
 Read up on `rel="me"` and oauth to learn more.

 | Social Media with Backlinks                                                                                                                                                                               | Verified Profile Pages                                                                                                                                                       |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|